RooyyDoe/Insights-about-edo-period-of-Japan/README.md

-# Culture insights in the Edo period of Japan
+# Cultural insights in the Edo period of Japan

 This visualization provides a clarification of Japanese articles in the Edo period.
 This imperial period takes place from 1600 to 1868 in Japan.
 The objects are displayed scattered on a timeline and arranged in the Early, Middle or Late Edo period.
 The various emperors who have ruled in this period will also be indicated on this timeline.
-In this way the users can clearly see from which government period the various objects come.
-The timeline can be used interactively because a time period can be clicked and the Japanese objects will come forward that belong to this period.
+In this way the users can clearly see from which government period the various objects origin.
+The timeline can be used interactively by clicking on a time period.
+This will make the Japanese objects belonging to this period come forward.

-The whole process that I made within this project will all be documented in the [wiki](https://github.com/RooyyDoe/frontend-applications/wiki) of my repository
+The whole process of creating this visualization will all be documented in the [wiki](https://github.com/RooyyDoe/frontend-applications/wiki) of my repository.

 ## Screenshots